Demi Runas

-Demi Frances Runas (born 1991) is an American professional golfer who is currently on the LPGA Tour.
+Demi Frances Runas (born 1991) is an American professional golfer who played on the LPGA Tour.
 She began her professional career in 2014.

 Early life

 Runas was born in 1991 in Los Angeles, California to Filipino parents.
 She first played golf at the age of 8.
 She attended Torrance High School in Torrance, California.
 Throughout high school, Runas was active in the schools golf and soccer teams.

 College golf career

 Runas attended University of California, Davis where she was a member of the golf team.
-In 2009-10, she had seven top-20 finishes, including a runner-up showing at the Juli Inkster Spartan Invitational.
+In 2009–10, she had seven top-20 finishes, including a runner-up showing at the Juli Inkster Spartan Invitational.
 She capped her Big West tournament debut with a 1-over 73, tied for lowest of the day.
 She finished the year with All-Big West First team honors as well as Big West Player of the Year.
 She advanced to U.S. Women's Amateur quarterfinals in the summer following sophomore season.
 In Runas' final two years, she continued being awarded All-Conference and Player of the year honors, including two more advancements to match play at U.S. Women's Amateur her junior and senior years.